raspberrypilearning/top-5-emoji-list/en/step_6.md

 --- task ---

-**Test:** Your star-struck emoji 🤩 should bounce 3 times each time your load the page.
+**Test:** Your star-struck emoji 🤩 should bounce three times each time your load the page.

 **Debug:**